 Embrace the bloom with these adorable Liam boxers made from organic cotton by happy people.
 While not as many others will get to appreciate these fancy florals, at least you will know you’ve got ‘em, and that’s what counts!

 BeeKeeper backpacks are well worth flaunting, both for their stunning designs and the fact that they are totally eco-friendly!
 Ethical superstar BeeKeeper Parade uses 100% recycled materials to make their products, including discarded shirts and leftover material from factories that would otherwise be thrown into landfill.
 Even better, customers can send shirts to the brand to have them upcycled into a backpack!
 People are a priority too, and their workers are guaranteed a living wage along with a safe and fair working environment.
 You can even visit the factory to see the artisans in action!

 This bright and beautiful backpack is from the masterpiece range, which means it is part of a very limited run made from premium fabric, so get in quick if it tickles your fancy.
 For the cherry on top, every BeeKeeper backpack sold means a child in Cambodia will have free English lessons for a year!

 So there you have it!
 Eight ethical pieces of floral fashion to flaunt as the weather warms up and Mother Nature puts on her best show.
 Promise she’ll appreciate your picks.

-Editor's note: feature image via People Tree.
+feature image via People Tree.
 All other images via brands mentioned.
-Good On You has big plans for ethical fashion in 2019!
-To support our work, we may earn a commission on sales made using our offers code or affiliate links.
+Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet and animals.
+Use our Directory to search more than 3,000 brands.
+We may earn a commission on sales made using our offer codes or affiliate links.